solana-labs/solana-web3.js/packages/rpc-transformers/README.md

 ### `getDefaultRequestTransformerForSolanaRpc(config)`

 Returns the default request transformer for the Solana RPC API.
-Under the hood, this function composes multiple `RpcRequestTransformer` together such as the `getDefaultCommitmentTransformer`, the `getIntegerOverflowRequestTransformer` and the `getBigIntDowncastRequestTransformer`.
+Under the hood, this function composes multiple `RpcRequestTransformers` together such as the `getDefaultCommitmentTransformer`, the `getIntegerOverflowRequestTransformer` and the `getBigIntDowncastRequestTransformer`.

 ```ts
 import { getDefaultRequestTransformerForSolanaRpc } from '@solana/rpc-transformers';